 Unsure how to start?
 Here’s a simple guide to creating your own smoothies, or you can try the recipes below, each featuring a different green.
 Enjoy the variety!

 Spinach is a nutritious leafy green often misunderstood.
 Despite its association with Popeye's strength, the slimy canned version may have contributed to a negative perception.
 However, when blended with banana, almond butter, and dates, as featured in this green smoothie from Nutrition Stripped, spinach can be part of a delicious and wholesome beverage.

 One popular smoothie ingredient is kale, known for its mild taste that seamlessly blends into a smoothie, retaining its nutritional benefits.
 Consider trying this tropical recipe from Real Simple, incorporating pineapple, banana, and coconut milk.
 If you're new to smoothies, the accompanying video can be a helpful guide.

-For a truly beachy experience, try mango and lime whipped up with green grapes and collard greens.
-While collards typically go hand in hand with black-eyed peas and pork, they’re just as yummy in this recipe, also courtesy of Real Simple.
+For a refreshing experience, blend mango and lime with green grapes and collard greens.
+While collards are often associated with traditional dishes like black-eyed peas and pork, they can also be delicious in this recipe, as featured by Real Simple.

-Avocado is technically a fruit, but it’s still green and makes for a delicious and buttery smoothie.
-Institute a fabulous new breakfast with this recipe from California Avocado, which combines the star ingredient with melon, lime, and apple or grape juice.
-As an added bonus, you get your daily dose of probiotics through plain yogurt.
-While the recipe calls for fat-free, you can sub in whole milk for protein and healthy fats to keep you full.
+Avocado, technically a fruit, adds a delicious and buttery touch to your smoothie.
+Try a delightful breakfast with this recipe from California Avocado, blending the star ingredient with melon, lime, and apple or grape juice.
+Enjoy an extra benefit of probiotics by including plain yogurt.
+If you prefer, you can substitute whole milk for added protein and healthy fats to enhance satiety.